Overview

 There are two existing bridges across the Thames in the area, the Gasworks Rail Bridge and the Gasworks Pipe Bridge.

-The Gasworks Pipe Bridge is being repaired under a separate project; this is expected to be completed and re-opened in 2023.
+The Gasworks Pipe Bridge is being repaired under a separate project; this is expected to be completed and the bridge re-opened in 2024.

 Conflict between pedestrians and cyclists

-The bridge is likely to attract a wide range of users, including dog walkers, families, and visitors to the city, all naturally wanting to explore or view the area from both sides of the bridge width.
+The bridge is likely to attract a wide range of users, including commuters, dog walkers, families and visitors to the city, all wanting to explore or view the area from both sides of the bridge width.

 Potential conflict between pedestrians and cyclists using the bridge was discussed during the public consultation.